gorkemoji/android_packages_apps_RemindMe/README.md

 1. Open source and completely free
 2. Offline to make it more secure
-3. Modern and simple design
+3. Modern and simple design with various themes support
-4. Dark mode support
+4. User-friendly interface for easy task management
+5. Secure with password and biometric protection
+6. Backup your To-Do list to internal storage
+7. Reminder notifications for tasks

 ## Used Technologies

 1. Android Studio